abhiramrao/gtex_v8_GPMs/README.md

 Results across the GPMs for each tissue are in a separate database.
 The json metadata files provide a list of table names in each DB.
 Here is some sample code to obtain a dataframe containing all results for Type 1 Diabetes in Subcutanous Adipose tissue.

+Each table in the DBs has column names containing a prefix that points to the method that generated that column.

 ```python
 import sqlite3
 import pandas as pd